gvwilson/thirdbit/_posts/2005/2005-10-18-next-steps.md

 another course in numerical methods, and then they're expected to discover or invent everything else on their own.</p>

-<p>I'm now teaching <a href="http://www.third-bit.com/swc">a
+<p>I'm now teaching a
-course</a> designed to introduce non-Computer Science grad students to the programming and data crunching skills they need to work more efficiently.
+course designed to introduce non-Computer Science grad students to the programming and data crunching skills they need to work more efficiently.
 I think it's going pretty well, and I'd welcome a chance to polish and extend it.
-(The <a href="http://207.22.26.166/GroupwareReport.html">report</a> Jon Udell wrote for the original Software Carpentry project several years ago is just one indication of how much more could be done here...)
+(The report Jon Udell wrote for the original Software Carpentry project several years ago is just one indication of how much more could be done here...)
 The problem, of course, is finding someone to fund it...</p>